Promo code SPRING2022 will be automatically applied at checkout!

 Fasting Tests

 You may need to undergo a fasting test since hypoglycemia can occur in a fasted state (long periods without eating).
 During this test, you would fast overnight or up to 72 hours.
-Your blood will be drawn at different times during this period to measure your blood glucose levels.
-If you see blood glucose values of <55 mg/dL with symptoms, you likely have hypoglycemia.
+Your blood will be drawn at different times during this period to measure your glucose levels.
+If you see glucose values of <55 mg/dL with symptoms, it may indicate hypoglycemia; a clinician will interpret the results.

 Talk to your medical provider about the testing before you decide.
 Ideally, you should undergo the tests when you experience the symptoms, but this isn't always possible.
 In some situations, you can also receive these tests during a prolonged fasting state under the supervision of a health professional.